 🧾 Ingredients and substitutions

 - Vegan Cheese - that melts well.
-I love my vegan mozzarella cheese for this.
+I love my vegan mozzarella cheese or my vegan pizza cheese for grilled cheese.
 It's easy to make, rich and creamy, and melts beautifully.
 You can also use your favorite store-bought cheese if you would like.

 - To make your own cheese you will need: